 Value for money is the key driver underpinning all Victorian Government procurement decisions.
 Victoria’s Social Procurement Framework aims to ensure value-for-money considerations are not solely focused on price, but encompass opportunities to deliver social and sustainable outcomes that benefit the Victorian community.

 The framework sets out a whole of government scalable and consistent approach to social procurement for all Government departments and agencies.
-For suppliers, whether they be major businesses or small to medium enterprises, the framework advises how to incorporate social value when competing for government procurement opportunities.
+For suppliers, whether they be major businesses or small and medium enterprises (SMEs), the framework advises how to incorporate social value when competing for government procurement opportunities.

 Purpose of the Social Procurement Framework